stashed/stash/docs/guides/platforms/rook.md

 ---
-title: AKS | Stash
+title: Rook | Stash
-description: Using Stash in Azure Kubernetes Service
+description: Using Stash with Rook Storage Service
 menu:
   product_stash_0.7.0:
-    identifier: platforms-aks
+    identifier: platforms-rook
-    name: AKS
+    name: Rook
     parent: platforms
-    weight: 20
+    weight: 50
 product_name: stash
 menu_name: product_stash_0.7.0
 ---

 > New to Stash?
 Please start [here](/docs/concepts/README.md).

-# Using Stash with Azure Kubernetes Service (AKS)
+# Using Stash with Rook Storage Service

-This tutorial will show you how to use Stash to **backup** and **restore** a volume in [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/).
-Here, we are going to backup the `/source/data` folder of a busybox pod into [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).
-Then, we are going to show how to recover this data into a `PersistentVolumeClaim(PVC)`.
+This tutorial will show you how to use Stash to **backup** and **restore** a Kubernetes volume in [Rook](https://rook.io/) storage service.
+Here, we are going to backup the `/source/data` folder of a busybox pod into [AWS S3](/docs/guides/backends.md#aws-s3) compatible [Rook Object Storage](https://rook.io/docs/rook/master/object.html).
+Then, we are going to show how to recover this data into a `PersistentVolumeClaim` of [Rook Block Storage](https://rook.io/docs/rook/master/block.html).
 We are going to also re-deploy deployment using this recovered volume.

 ## Before You Begin

-At first, you need to have a AKS cluster.
-If you don't already have a cluster, create one from [here](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).

-- Install Stash in your cluster following the steps [here](/docs/setup/install.md).
+- Install `Stash` in your cluster following the steps [here](/docs/setup/install.md).

 - You should be familiar with the following Stash concepts:
   - [Restic](/docs/concepts/crds/restic.md)